ga-wdi-lessons/rails-api/readme.md

 </details>

+> No copy-pasting!

 #### Bonus

 * Make it so that the JSON request to Comments#show only return `authorName`, `content`, `title` and `photoUrl`.
 No `created_at` or `updated_at`.
 * Make it so that the JSON request to Comments#show also includes the grumble.
-* Make it so that the artists received from JSON requests to Grumbles#index and Grumbels#show also include their comments
+* Make it so that the artists received from JSON requests to Grumbles#index and Grumbles#show also include their comments

 > All of these will require some Googling.